Advanced Analysis of Linked Health Data

 - be able to write computing syntax to prepare complex linked data files for analysis, derive exposure and outcome variables, relate numerators and denominators and produce results from advanced statistical procedures.

 The course assumes that participants have completed Introductory Analysis of Linked Health Data or have equivalent knowledge arising from hands-on experience in the analysis of linked files with multiple and variable numbers of records per individual.
-The computing component of the unit assumes a facile competence in the preparation of computing syntax for either SPSS, SAS or Stata and familiarity with the statistical analysis of linked data files at an introductory to intermediate level.
+The computing component of the unit assumes a facile competence in the preparation of computing syntax for either SPSS, SAS, Stata or R and familiarity with the statistical analysis of linked data files at an introductory to intermediate level.

 It is recommend that participants who have not previously completed an introductory course in epidemiology, familiarise themselves with the basic principles and terms used in that discipline.
 A working knowledge of statistical concepts, including regression models, used in data analysis in the medical and social sciences is also assumed.